-While one of the most fascinating and mind challenging games, chess is still one of those games which cannot be played until you deeply understand its rules and the possibility of using them in your favor.
-This is why, if you are thinking of learning to play chess you should learn the basics and only afterward exercise your moves on the chessboard.
+While one of the most fascinating and mind challenging games, chess is still one of those games which cannot be played until you deeply understand its rules and the possibility of using them in your favour.
+This is why, if you are thinking of learning to play chess you should learn the basics and only afterwards exercise your moves on the chess board.

 Generic information about the game of chess

 Chess can be played only in two.
 There is no possibility to extend or compress the number of players.
 However, there are devices which can become your partner for a chess game if there is nobody around with whom you can play.
 They are called chess computers and sometimes can turn from great players into great teachers for those lacking time to attend regular chess training courses.

 Chess pieces are in a number of 32 with 16 called “white” (the lighter colour) and 16 called “black” (the darker colour).
 Each set of 16 pieces has the following structure: one King, one Queen, two Bishops, two Rooks, two Knights, and eight pawns.
 The pieces move differently according to their rank.